anselm/social-knowledge-service/README.md

-# Social Knowledge Server
+# Social Appliance

+A social knowledge service.

+## Features

+- A multiplayer social web experience
-Serves concrete entities representing typical concepts such as posts, people, places, things, collections.
-Uses SIWE (Sign in With Ethereum - ERC-4361) for authentication.
+- Supports multiple users with SIWE (Sign in With Ethereum - ERC-4361) for authentication.

-## Motivations

-In our daily lives we exchange a variety of digital artifacts with other people representing concepts such as messages, events, people, places, things.
-But our software tools don't have a similar flexibility; our tools often only deal with one kind of concept - an email client for example doesn't put its data in a place that is visible to anything else.
-By providing a common or universal backend over a fixed set of objects it becomes easier for new applications to share state.
-The intended use is a universal backend with pre-defined types and schemas for a variety of projects such as a social network, a personal digital memory, groupware type applications such as a cms or portfolio website.
+- May also be used as a totally static portfolio website such as on github pages

 ## Code layout

-The project is a mono repo broken into these key packages:

-- `@social/bus`      — pubsub event messaging backbone
+- `@social/orbital`   — pubsub event messaging backbone
-- `@social/knowledge` — definies state and legal actions
+- `@social/knowledge` — knowledge state management (see [README](packages/knowledge/README.md)
-- `@social/server`    — networking wrapper - serves web
+- `@social/server`    — networking wrapper around knowledge package
-- `@social/web`      — web interface
+- `@social/web`       — web interface [README](packages/web/README.md)

-There's also a docker file to build the project as a docker.

 ## Getting started

+### Static deployment

+Build the web interface and copy it to any SPA web service.
+Github pages can be configured to support SPA apps.
+See the web app [README](packages/web/README.md) for more details.

-### Prerequisites
+### Dynamic Deployment

-This project requires MongoDB to be running.
+For non-static deployment this project requires MongoDB to be running.
 For local development on macOS:

 ```bash
 # Install MongoDB using Homebrew